hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 configuration provided.
 The sample configuration provisions a network and a Linux virtual machine.
 You will also learn about remote backends, input and output variables, and how to configure resource dependencies.
-These are the building blocks for more complex configurations.
+These are the building blocks for more complex Terraform configurations.

 **Warning:** While everything provisioned in this tutorial should fall within GCP's free tier, if you provision resources outside of the free tier, you may